Cubs vs. Nationals Player Props Betting Odds

 |0

-Bet on player props for Luis Garcia, Keibert Ruiz or other Nationals players with DraftKings Sportsbook.
+Bet on player props for Luis Garcia, Jeimer Candelario or other Nationals players with DraftKings Sportsbook.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.